 Saving Locations from the Map

-- 1 Select Navigation > Browse Map.

-- 2 Press ∧ and ∨ to browse the map for the location.
-TIP: Press : to toggle between map browsing options.

-- 3 Hold to select the location.
-Location information appears at the top of the map.
+- 1 Select Navigation > Browse Map. - 2 Press \wedge and \vee to browse the map for the location. - TIP: Press to toggle between map browsing tools.
+Location information appears at the top of the map. - 3 Hold .

-- 4 Select the location information.

-- 5 Select Save Location > √.